 You should get in touch with us as soon as you become aware of your condition.
-Alternatively, a person’s estate should make a claim three years from the date of the deceased’s death.
+Alternatively, if someone dies from an asbestos-related condition, the estate can make an asbestos claim after death within three years.

 The asbestos claims process will look like this: